 Expanding market opportunities.
 Another opportunity for Tanzanian agriculture is the expanding domestic market for food, especially for livestock products and crops with a high income elasticity of demand.
 With expansion in the rapidly growing mining and tourism industries and income growth in general, domestic demand for beef, milk, and other high-protein products is likely to grow rapidly.
-Similarly, markets within the region and globally are increasingly becoming available as a result of Tanzania's membership of regional trade groupings (e.g., EAC and SADC) and as a signatory to international trade protocols (e.g., a.
-Food crop DRCs are measured using import parity prices.
-There is a foreign exchange saving when substituting for imports, but it is unlikely that Tanzania could export on world markets competitively.

-WTO and EU-ACP).
+Similarly, markets within the region and globally are increasingly becoming available as a result of Tanzania's membership of regional trade groupings (e.g., EAC and SADC) and as a signatory to international trade protocols (e.g., WTO and EU-ACP).
 Exploitation of these trading opportunities is central to the design of the ASDS.

 Natural resources.
-Tanzania's unexploited natural resource base of 44 million ha. of arable land, 50 million ha. of rangeland, abundant sources of surface and underground water and several agro-ecological zones, permits virtually unlimited expansion and diversification in crop and livestock production.
+Tanzania's unexploited natural resource base of 44 million ha. of arable land, 50 million ha. of rangeland, abundant sources of surface and underground water and several agroecological zones, permits virtually unlimited expansion and diversification in crop and livestock production.
 Accordingly, expansion and diversification in crop and livestock production is not likely to be constrained by the supply of natural resources in the country, although access to these natural resources may be a binding constraint in some cases.